kmarie0420/Project-X/README.md

 ## User Story

-AS A
+AS A individual that struggles with sleep issues
-I WANT
+I WANT to be able to input and track sleep data
-SO THAT
+SO THAT I can keep track of my sleeping patterns

 ## Acceptance Criteria